 Now the verse in this context here in Judges 21 shows the tribe of Benjamin was down to only 600 men when the other tribes of Israel relented in their attacks against Benjamin.
 The attacks were in retaliation for the despicable sexual acts of the men of Gibeah there in Benjamin and what they did to the concubine of a Levite.
 You can read through it later but 65,000 Israelites died in three battles between the eleven tribes on one side and Benjamin on the other.

 Let me give you something that you might not realize.
 In three days of battle in Gettysburg Pennsylvania, during the American Civil War, the Confederates and the Yankees together had a total of 51,000 killed and wounded.
 Did you hear what I said?
 Killed and wounded added up to 51,000.

-Now that sounds shockingly messy until one compares those figures against this nation’s disastrous experience in killing over 50 million absolutely defenseless babies by means of abortion to satisfy a mere lifestyle preference performed for convenience sake.
+That sounds shockingly messy until one compares those figures against this nation’s disastrous experience in killing over 50 million absolutely defenseless babies by means of abortion to satisfy a mere lifestyle preference performed for convenience' sake.